How to eat like a Dutchie this holiday season

 Tasty Dutch kruidnoten are a firm favourite.
 Image: Freepik

-Made with the same ingredients as speculaas and tasting a little like gingerbread, kruidnoten are ridiculously delicious, and you won’t be able to have just one!
-Try the recipe here.
+Made with the same ingredients as speculaas, kruidnoten are ridiculously delicious, and you won’t be able to have just one!
+Here’s the recipe.

 Speculaas cookies

-Speculaas cookies are spiced biscuits made with pepper, cinnamon, ginger, cloves, cardamom and nutmeg.
+Speculaas cookies are spiced with pepper, cinnamon, ginger, cloves, cardamom, and nutmeg.
+Talk about a more festive flavour palette!

-Foreigners often know them as ‘windmill cookies’ as they are often made in the shape of windmills, but they can be made into almost any shape.
+Foreigners know them as ‘windmill cookies,’ as they are often made in the shape of windmills.
+But they can be made into almost any shape.
 Get the recipe here.

 Chocolate letters